Hendrix-CS/csci320/projects/filesystem.md

 * Load the directory file, and find the file's inode.
   * If the file is not present in the directory, return an error.
   * If the inode is already open, return an error.
-* Create a file table entry for the newly opened file, and return the file descriptor.
-The current block and offset should point at the **end** of the file.
+* Create a file table entry for the newly opened file
+  * The current block and offset should point at the **end** of the file.
+  * Read the current block into the file table entry's buffer.
+* Return the file descriptor.

 To read from a file:
 * The user will provide a buffer to store the incoming data.